What is the best way for my business to reduce customer service response time?

-- Saving customer’s time and efforts during the support process that ultimately prompts them to come back every time
+- Save customer’s time and efforts and urge them to come back every time

-- Getting a competitive edge over other companies
+- Gain a competitive edge over other companies

-- Identifying opportunities to innovate better solutions when having a conversation with customers
+- Identify opportunities to innovate better solutions when having a conversation with customers

 - Receiving more opportunities to increase profitability during a live chat